kylegilman/video-embed-thumbnail-generator/readme.txt

 = 4.4 - October 23, 2014 =
 * Added H.264 HTML5 video resolution switcher for the Video.js player.
 Automatically selects the appropriate resolution for the size of the displayed video and allows manual user switching.
 * Added option to set videos to automatically fill their containers.
+* Added buttons to manually set other videos in the media library as alternate formats for the current video.
 * Added option to encode a custom resolution.
 * Added option to replace original video with a lower-resolution H.264 video, WEBM or OGV.
 * Added buttons to generate thumbnails and encode additional formats for all previously uploaded videos.
-* Added plugin admin scripts to the frontend when media library is loaded.
+* Added plugin admin scripts to the frontend when Insert Media button is loaded.
 Works with bbPress now.
 * Added option to encode 64 and 32 kbps audio.
 * Added option to set a different application path for qt-faststart or MP4Box.
 * Added option to disable stdin during FFMPEG encoding.
 Particularly useful for IIS users.